"The employee believed their safety could not be guaranteed."

 Grammarly polled their readers and most objected to the singular use of they.
 Admittedly, it can become awkward: "They is a talented artist."

 One of the aspects of business writing that I love most is that it evolves to reflect appropriate information flow and awareness.
-Style Guides and writing blogs are clearly addressing this with a cautious endorsement of the singular they
+Style Guides and writing blogs are clearly addressing this with an evolving endorsement of the singular they.

 Words matter.
 Including everyone respectfully in the discourse warrants bending this grammar rule.